The-Marcy-Lab-School/intro-to-react-refactor/README.md

 ]
 ```

 Your `CardContainer` component should render a `Card` for each user.
 Think about what iterator method you'll want to use.
 Do not hard code the number of `Card`s.
 If the length of the `users` array changes, then `CardContainer` should render more or less `Card` components respectively.
-Finally, the `CardContainer` component shoudl be _rendered by_ the `App` component.
+Finally, the `CardContainer` component should be _rendered by_ the `App` component.

 ## Component Hierarchy